CODE OF CIVIL PROCEDURE IN POLAND

 Poland is a signatory to the Hague Service Convention, also known as the Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters.
 The Convention is an international treaty that governs the service of documents between countries that are signatories to the Convention.

 Under the Hague Service Convention, parties to a legal proceeding in one country can request that documents be served on a party located in another country that is also a signatory to the Convention.
-The Convention sets out specific rules and procedures for the service of documents, including using designated central authorities to receive and transmit documents, using specific forms, and translating documents in certain cases.
+The Convention sets out specific rules and procedures for the service of documents, including using designated central authorities to receive and transmit documents, using particular forms, and sometimes translating documents.
 Our Undisputed Legal servers are well-versed in Hague Convention service requirements, and we can help ensure that your documents comply with due diligence measures to be followed.

-Polish courts must coordinate with the courts or other authorities of foreign nations and with the Polish diplomatic missions and consular posts when obtaining evidence or performing other actions, or when serving judicial letters.
+Polish courts must coordinate with the courts or other authorities of foreign nations and with the Polish diplomatic missions and consular posts when obtaining evidence, performing different actions, or serving judicial letters.
 Applications must be sent directly to the Polish diplomatic representation or consular office or via the Polish diplomatic representation or consular office if permitted by the legislation of the requesting State.
 This is by no means the only application submission method.

-The court will not execute the application of the court or other body of a foreign state unless and until the application of the relevant advance has been lodged by the court or other within the prescribed period, which may include costs related to the participation of experts, interpreters, witnesses, and other persons.
+The court will not execute the application of the court or other body of a foreign state unless and until the court has lodged the application of the relevant advance or different within the prescribed period, which may include costs related to the participation of experts, interpreters, witnesses, and other persons.
 The same holds for any fees that may accrue if any other technique is used instead of the one mandated by Polish legislation.

 Every case is unique, and the Hague Service Convention allows various methods to service documents.
 Undisputed Legal can work with you to determine the most appropriate service method for your specific situation, considering factors such as the type of documents being served, the location of the parties involved, and the urgency of the matter.
 We aim to be transparent and accountable to our clients, ensuring your documents are cared for.